Collateral Consequences of a NC Criminal Conviction

-At Randall & Stump, PLLC, we understand that the consequences of an NC criminal conviction can extend far beyond jail and fines.
+At Randall & Stump, Criminal Defense Attorneys, we understand that the consequences of an NC criminal conviction can extend far beyond jail and fines.
 That’s why our Charlotte criminal defense attorneys provide our clients with determined, aggressive legal representation.
 We work to make sure you always understand your options, and we fight to get the best possible outcome in your case.

 What Might Happen After a Criminal Conviction in North Carolina?

 Beyond the statutory penalties of a misdemeanor or felony conviction, you might face the following upon being found guilty of a criminal offense in NC:

 If you’ve been charged with a sex offense, one of the biggest collateral consequences you might face upon conviction is registering as a sex offender.
 Whether you have to do so depends on the crime you have been charged with, but it’s important to understand that you may have to register for life.
 In addition, the sex offender registry is public and widely available, so your friends, family, and neighbors will be able to find your charges.

 You will lose your right to own a gun if you are convicted of any felony in North Carolina.
 This includes non-violent crimes of this level.
 However, you may be able to get your right to own a firearm restored if your offense considered non-violent, but it will require an expungement or a court order.

 You will lose the right to vote while in prison or on probation for a felony conviction.
 The good news is that your right to vote will be automatically restored once you have completed your sentence.

 A felony conviction could limit your access to certain federal benefits, including: